Naalunth/aoc_2019/README.md

 ## Benchmarks
-All benchmarks are run on a Ryzen 7 2700X.
+All benchmarks are run on a Ryzen 7 2700X (8 cores, 16 threads).

 |  Day |                                     Part 1 |                                                                 Part 2 |
 | ---: | -----------------------------------------: | ---------------------------------------------------------------------: |